 τ1 + τ2 + τ3 + ... = 0

 The sign convention is that torques flowing in are positive.
 Like all driveline axes, these have no inherent directionality.
 Torque flow directions are defined by overall system equations during simulation.

 Torque and motion are transferred through the driveline from some driveshafts to others.
 Certain Simscape Driveline blocks require explicit directionality and represent it by designating one driveline connector port as the input base (B) and the other as the output follower (F), or some equivalent pair.
-When needed, positive relative motion of driveline axes or shafts is measured as follower relative to base.
+When required, positive relative motion of driveline axes or shafts is measured as follower relative to base.